 While the main event of this fifth issue of OiNK is the Unfair Funfair adventure game and there’s no theme as such, there’s an overall feeling of celebration inside, a celebration that the comic was proving to be a hit among its target audience.
 It contains the first contributions from readers, with a few small jokes and drawings scattered throughout, there’s a photo story showing us the kind of kids who were reading OiNK and reference is made to their letters in some of the strips.

-Things begin with Mary Lighthouse on page two as per usual and something stood out in its last panel.
+Things begin with Mary Lighthouse (critic) on page two as per usual and something stood out in its last panel.
 The image of Mary and the words Uncle Pigg is shouting were definitely not by strip artist Ian Jackson, so I asked Patrick Gallagher about it.
 In Mark Rodgers‘ original script the mass of letters was meant to be hate mail for Mary but IPC Magazines didn’t like this reference and asked for it to be toned down.
 It was changed to reference fan mail for the comic which I think is actually funnier.
 You can compare the two ideas below.
 On the left is how the strip appears in the comic, on the right is a mock up created by Patrick to show how the original idea looked.

 I love the set up with Mary receiving three complaints and calling it an outcry.
 It all feels very contemporary.
 After all, that’s how The Daily Mail still operates today, isn’t it?
 This strip would coincidentally end up quite prophetic.
 While it’s obviously a joke, it’s strikingly similar to something the comic’s editors would face after a certain story is published in #7, but we’ll get to that later.